javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

 }
 ```
 Usually this message is sent by the server at the end of each player's turn to all the players, but it's occasionally used even in registrationPhase to communicate the initial status.
 This class is one of the Messages class that will be serialized in JSON and the resulting string will be squished into the `payload` field of `MessageEnvelope`.
-* `playerId`and `playerPos`are the id and current position of the player who has triggered this update message (at the end of the turn);
+* `playerId` and `playerPos` are the id and current position of the player who has triggered this update message (at the end of the turn);
-* `nextPlayerId`is the id of the player who has to play next;
+* `nextPlayerId` is the id of the player who has to play next;
 * `marketBoard`, `extraMarble` and `availableProductionCards` are included since they're global information that concern every player.
-In fact, after a market action or a development card's purchasen done by `playerId`, the market state or the cards still available have been through changes that the other must know, so their client status has to be updated as well since the model has changed;
+In fact, after a market action or a development card's purchase done by `playerId`, the market state or the cards still available have been through changes that the other must know, so their client status has to be updated as well since the model has changed;
-* `productionCards`is a list of pairs of cardId bought and in which of the 3 stacks on the `playerId` board has been put;
+* `productionCards` is a list of pairs of card ID bought and in which of the 3 stacks on the `playerId` board the card has been put;
-* `leadersId`is a list of pairs of leadersId and their activation status represeted through a boolean.
+* `leadersId` is a list of pairs of leaders ID and their activation status represeted through a boolean.
 This can be used to communicate how many leaders the `playerId` has, which are active and which not;
 * `addedResources` and `removedResources` represents the modification that the player storage has been through during his/her turn.
 So everyone can update their local storage status of `playerId` accordingly by adding those resources specified in `addedresources` and removing those in `removedResources`.
 The map contains a pair of Resource and Storage type as key and the quantity.

 So this message incapsulate the player's id that has to play the next turn as well as the modifications and progression happened last turn.